coderbyheart/adacon/content/code-of-conduct.md

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff.
-Conference staff will be wearing "_Ada Con Norway_" t-shirts.
+Conference staff will be wearing "_AdaCon Norway_" t-shirts.

 If the matter is especially urgent, please contact any of these individuals: